-Councillors who require carer or support services for other immediate family members should raise the matter with the Chief Executive Officer or delegate who shall advise on possible arrangements including reimbursement processes.
+Councillors and committee members who require carer or support services should raise the matter with the Chief Executive Officer or delegate who shall advise on possible arrangements including reimbursement processes.
+The arrangement and supporting process will be guided by the meaning of a care relationship as defined in section 4 of the Carer's Recognition Act 2012.